zll-hust/AV-VISSIM/README.md

-# Evaluating Equity Impacts of Automated Vehicles in Public Transit and Automobile: A Case Study in Madison
+# Evaluating Equity Impacts of Connected and Automated Vehicles: A Model Integrating Public Transit and Automobiles

 ## Introduction

 This repo provides the source code and data for the following paper:

-"Evaluating Equity Impacts of Automated Vehicles in Public Transit and Automobile: A Case Study in Madison."
+"Evaluating Equity Impacts of Connected and Automated Vehicles: A Model Integrating Public Transit and Automobiles."
 (2024)

 This study develops a simulation-based framework using PTV VISSIM to evaluate the equity effects of AV deployment on different income groups.
 High-income individuals are modeled as relying on private automobiles, while low-income individuals depend on AV-enabled public transit.
 A detailed case study in Madison, Wisconsin, is developed using PTV VISSIM, incorporating precise lane configurations and traffic light settings derived from empirical data.